-The Council has incurred the following costs in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections provided by the Council's external auditors:
+The council has incurred the following costs in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections provided by the council's external auditors:

 2021/22 2022/23

-External Audit Costs £'000 £'000
+External Audit Costs £000's £000's

 Fees payable to Deloitte LLP with regard to external audit services carried out by the appointed

-auditor for the year 236 145
+auditor for the year 133 133

-Fees payable to KPMG for the certification of grant claims and returns for the year 39 39
+Fees payable to KPMG for the certification of grant claims and returns for the year 39 48

-Total 275 184
+Total 172 181

-The external audit fees disclosed for Deloitte LLP for the financial year FY 2022/23, are solely the reported baseline figures.
-This is due to not receiving the customary audit plan with the accompanying fees, in year.
+The external audit fees disclosed for Deloitte LLP for the financial year 2021/22 and 2022/23 are the reported baseline figures.
+Due to the audit backstop dates, final audit cost will be subject to the PSAA fee variation process.